denizsafak/HotspotAutoLogin/README.md

 - You can view the log of the script's actions by clicking the "Show Log" option in the system tray menu.

 ## `How to Configure the config.json?`
+> [!TIP]
+> I recebtly, added "Add new" button to the program, so you can achieve the same thing without needing to edit the config.json.

 ![How to Animation.](/examples/howto.gif)